 - For Healthcare Professionals

 Caregivers for adults with HAE may be called upon to administer therapies, provide emotional support, answer HAE-related questions, interact with doctors, or help navigate financial matters.
 HAE is extremely rare, and so are HAE caregivers like you.
 You will likely find that many healthcare providers have never heard of HAE or encountered someone with the condition.
 The support you provide is extremely valuable and you play an important role in helping your loved one successfully manage life with HAE.

 You are not alone, and the US HAEA is here to help!

 You are not alone!
 The US Hereditary Angioedema Association's (HAEA) community includes many other caregivers, like you, who are experiencing similar challenges.
 We are always here for you to answer questions, offer kind and compassionate support, and provide resources to help with every step of your HAE journey.
 Additionally, we have many tools and resources to help caregivers better understand HAE.
 These include how to navigate being a caregiver, optimize communication with a medical team, anticipate challenges, and successfully manage HAE.

 Become a member of the HAEA and receive current scientific information on HAE and FDA-approved HAE treatments.
 It's free and your privacy is protected.

 The HAEA Member Kit is a tool that serves as a personalized guide for HAEA members.
-By completing a brief questionnaire, you can curate the resources that are most relevant to you and your unique experience as an adult caregiver.Coming soon!
+By completing a brief questionnaire, you can curate the resources that are most relevant to you and your unique experience as an adult caregiver.Build your member kit

 In this nationwide research project driven by HAEA community members, people living with HAE can track and submit information about HAE attacks, symptoms, and therapies.
 This data is confidential and is the driving force behind new HAE research and discoveries.LEARN MORE